vronjec/hephaestus-windows/README.md

 ## Introduction

-An automation script for installing and configuring a Windows 10-based development machine.
+An automation script to create and deploy a personalized Windows 10-based development machine.

 ## Features